tarunmangla/tarunmangla.github.io/_teaching/Holi24.md

 representation as well as benchmarking, robustness, and explainability of ML models.

-By the end of the course,
-The course has two primary objectives: (1). understanding network concepts  gain insights into applications of ML techniques
-- Gain insights into the application of ML techniques specifically tailored for network data
-- Understand fundamental network concepts and how ML can be used to improve accuracy or automation of various network tasks
-- Hands-on training by working on real-world network dataset (assignments)
-- Designing and implementing ML solution for a specific network task (projects)

 ## Prerequisites
 - COL334/672 or its equivalent
 - COL341 (Preferred)